wn-upf/NeSt-VR/README.md

 * The NFR is defined as `(fps_rx/fps_tx)`, where `fps_rx` is the rate of correct VF receival over the HMD, while `fps_tx` is the rate of VF transmission from the server.
 Thus, the NFR indicates network reliability in delivering complete Video Frames (VFs) to the HMD.

 * VF-RTT measures the latency associated to the network in delivering VFs.
 Excessive latency is unencouraged, so we simply put thresholds for these two metrics to vary the bitrate accordingly.
-While jitter or packet loss metrics are not explicitly used by NeST-VR, they have a direct effect on the NFR if their levels are excessive, and so are accounted for and measured.
+While jitter or packet loss metrics are not explicitly used by NeST-VR, they have a direct effect on the NFR if their levels are excessive, and so are accounted for implicitly.

 The decision-making process of NeST-VR involves the following steps:
 - **NFR Below Threshold ρ:** Reduces bitrate to minimize packet loss and improve frame delivery.